Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Use an App To Save Money on Prescriptions

-Thanks to technology, it’s become easy to save money on the cost of your prescription medications.
+Thanks to technology, it has become easier to save money on the cost of your prescription medications.

 There are a variety of free apps out there that will help you find the cheapest prices on both generic and brand-name drugs including: